 In Oasis, "Evaluation of Faculty" is defined as Evaluation of Faculty by resident or fellow In Oasis, "Evaluation of Student Performance" is defined as Evaluation of Resident or Fellow by faculty, instructor, or other members of the health care team In Oasis "Evaluation of Course" is defined as Evaluation of Rotation/Program/360° by Resident/Fellow

 EVALUATION ASSIGNMENT

-Along with the OEA, your Program leadership will determine the evaluative standards for your program in OASIS.
-As the program coordinator, you are responsible for assigning the evaluations accordingly.
+Along with the OEA, you will determine the evaluative standards for your program in OASIS.
+Your program coordinator is responsible for assigning the evaluations accordingly.